 The facility presently houses 157,000 books, DVDs, audiobooks, CDs and other items available for loan.
-The Library provides access to a variety of online databases, local, state and federal documents, local history materials and a trained staff which provides answers to 32,000 questions each year.
+The Library provides access to a variety of online databases, local, state and federal documents, local history materials and a trained staff which provides answers to 26,000 questions each year.
 Materials from a variety of sources are obtained for local users through interlibrary loan services.
-Adult, young adult and children's programs, as well as meeting room facilities open to nonprofit groups help the library maintain its function as a community center.
+Adult, young adult and children's programs, passport and proctoring services, as well as meeting room facilities open to nonprofit groups, help the library maintain its function as a community center.